CARING, GENTLE & SAFE APPROACH TO TEETH REMOVAL

 Usually, our dentist will take an x-ray or refer you to take a large x-ray at a different centre to assess these variances and discuss the potential pathways of the extraction procedure.
 Losing a tooth is permanent unless replaced with an implant; therefore your dentist will always discuss options to avoid having to remove your precious teeth!

-Come in today for a consultation if you have any concerns and we will happily help you with deciphering the best option.
+Come into Enamel Dental Studio today for a consultation and we will help you select the best option to resolve your teeth issues.

 - Some reasons for dental extractions are because a tooth is too badly damaged, from trauma or decay, to be repaired.
 Other reasons include: